DevCycleHQ/devcycle-docs/docs/sdk/local-bucketing-proxy/usage.md

 # SDK Configuration

 Not all SDK's are configured the same way.
 Please see the SDK documentation for specific configuration instructions.
-Certain SDK's are not recommended, or supported to be used with the proxy; specifically all Mobile SDK's are not supported.
+Certain SDK's are not recommended, or supported to be used with the proxy; specifically all Mobile and Client SDK's are not supported.
 The default configuration of the proxy will start run at `localhost:8080` and the SDKs would be configured as follows:
 The below configurations are verified to work with the proxy: